Ant Media Server v1.9.0 is out with the new features and improvements. Here are the highlights for v1.9.0

 Start/Stop Recording on the Fly

 This is another request from users.
 This feature lets you start/stop recording while stream is live.
 In other words, after your stream has started, you can call recording REST API to start recording.
-In addition, you can even stop recording with same REST API by just changing the parameter before stream has finished.
+In addition, you can even stop recording with the same REST API by just changing the parameter before stream has finished.
 This let users higher flexibility for recording management.

 Support VP8 in Ingesting WebRTC Streams